thomaspernet/SBC_pollution_China/Data_analysis/05_New_Tables/10_SBC_final.md

 tb = """\\footnotesize{
-Due to limited space, only the coefficients of interest are presented for the regressions with city,industry, year fixed effect (i.e. columns 1-3).
+Due to limited space, only the coefficients of interest are presented for the regressions with city,industry, year fixed effect (i.e. columns 1 and 3).
 \sym{*} Significance at the 10\%, \sym{**} Significance at the 5\%, \sym{***} Significance at the 1\% \\
 heteroscedasticity-robust standard errors in parentheses are clustered by city }